 Any Clear Winners?

-Of course there was – the St. Louis Blues.
-There no way the Maple Leafs could’ve known the kind of impact that Steen would have with the Blues as his career continued and no way that they could’ve seen the type of player that Stempniak would’ve turned into, but in trades there is often hindsight.
+Of course, there was – the St. Louis Blues.
+There is no way the Maple Leafs could’ve known the kind of impact that Steen would have with the Blues as his career continued and no way that they could’ve seen the type of player that Stempniak would’ve turned into, but in trades, there is often hindsight.

 Either way, the winner of this trade is the Blues and Steen, himself.
 Steen has gone on to put up some impressive numbers for a team that made him a key component on a winning franchise.
 On top of all of that, Steen now has a Stanley Cup to his name and brought the holy grail to St. Louis for the first time.